isomerpages/nlb-curiocity/_events/Curiocity Showcase/Places of Entertainment, Recreation and Food.md

 The Red House Bakery is a popular reference to a relict confectionery shop, Katong Bakery & Confectionery.
 As the name implies, it was from Katong but had another branch at the corner of Bras Basah Road and Victoria Street opposite CHIJ (present day CHIJMES).
 (Photo via [National Archives of Singapore](https://www.nas.gov.sg/archivesonline/photographs/record-details/b021b6b5-1162-11e3-83d5-0050568939ad))

-This bakery was a popular breakfast haunt among Singaporeans living in the eastern part of Singapore, especially for its signature cakes and curry puffs.
-It was established in 1925 and located at 75 East Coast Road.
-It was closed on 23 March 2003 after the shophouse where it was occupying was deemed as unsafe.
+This bakery was a popular haunt for the residents living in area and students studying nearby.
+It was famous for its signature cakes and curry puffs.

 **Jack's Place**